 (For further information check out Dr Cialdini and the Psychology of Persuasion).

-For me the above really highlights about getting your ‘offer’ (4 X P’s) ‘right’ (and right means constantly CRO testing to different target segments/ inputs by the utilisation of advanced techniques such as AI and marketing automation).
+For me the above really highlights getting your ‘offer’ (4 X P’s) ‘right’ + constantly seeking business & user need research + testing to different target segments/ inputs & utilising advanced marketing techniques such as AI and automation to aid engagement throughout the decision making process.